joSartek/site_perso/content/home/about.md

 # Biography

-My name is Jonathan Sarton and I am Temporary Assistant, Teaching and Research at Université de Reims Champagne-Ardenne in France.
+My name is Jonathan Sarton and I am assistant professor at Université de Strasbourg in France.
 I obtained my PhD in high performance visualization in 2018 at Université de Reims (France).
+The research I conducted during my PhD thesis focused on interactive visualization of very large volume datasets.
+In this context I proposed a GPU-based ray-guided approch combined with an out-of-core method for direct volume rendering on multi-GPU environnement.